mrmanc/spectro/README.md

 ## Future improvements

-* Allow user to select a scale (perhaps at run time)
+* Allow user to select a scale out of linear, exponential or logarithmic (perhaps at run time)
 * Allow user to select whether to use grayscale or colour
 * Allow user to select the update frequency
 * Determine the terminal width dynamically